housseindjirdeh/hdjirdeh.github.io/_posts/2016-08-05-angular2-hacker-news.markdown

 }
 {% endhighlight %}

-Now because this API doesn't load all 500 top stories, we need to add page number as an argument.
+Since the API doesn't load all 500 top stories, we need to add page number as an argument.
 Notice how we're also passing `storyType` as well.
 This will allow us to show different kinds of stories depending on where the user navigates to.

 Let's take a look at how we can change the stories component.
+We can start with just passing in `'news'` and page number `1` into our service call to get our top stories.

 {% highlight javascript %}
 // stories.component.ts